hpi-swa-teaching/TelegramClient/packages/TelegramClient-Core.package/TCCStickerStore.class/README.md

-A TCCImageStore is a cache for local image files on disk with a synchronous interface.
+A TCCStickerStore is a cache for local sticker files on disk with a synchronous interface.